Nas-Tech-Hive/Nas-Tech-Hive/README.md

 Junior Front End Developer
 --------------------------

-I'm an emerging front-end developer with a growing skill set in HTML, CSS, and vanilla JavaScript, developed through hands-on projects and dedicated coursework.
+I'm an emerging front-end developer with a growing skill set in HTML, CSS, and JavaScript, developed through hands-on projects and dedicated coursework.
 I'm now diving into React, and soon expanding into the backend with Node.js, Express.js, SQL, and more — all part of my journey to becoming a full stack developer this year.
 I’ve got big ideas and can’t wait to bring them to life.
 This is just the beginning.

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [nassimevf1@gmail.com](mailto:nassimevf1@gmail.com)